filip-dobrocky/CodeCell-Tracker/README.md

 Motion and proximity data (from the BNO085 9-axis motion fusion sensor and the VCNL4040 IR light proximity sensor) are transmitted via OSC over WiFi using the [OSC_networking](https://git.iem.at/uC/osc_networking) library.

 ## Functionality (TODO)
-[-] pitch/yaw/roll angles for head / body tracking
+- [x] pitch/yaw/roll angles for head / body tracking
-[-] proximity sensing to be used as an additional control (usable range of ~15 cm)
+- [x] proximity sensing to be used as an additional control (usable range of ~15 cm)
-[ ] process accelerometer data to sense motion gestures
+- [ ] process accelerometer data to sense motion gestures
-[ ] explore further usable sensor data
+- [ ] explore further usable sensor data
-[ ] fine tune OSC communication (so it can be used with e.g. [IEM plugins SceneRotator](https://plugins.iem.at/docs/osc/#scenerotator))
+- [ ] fine tune OSC communication (so it can be used with e.g. [IEM plugins SceneRotator](https://plugins.iem.at/docs/osc/#scenerotator))
+- [ ] implement sleep / wake function
+- [ ] make 3D-printed enclosure

 ## Further development ideas
 - implement [Head Tracker HID protocol](https://source.android.com/docs/core/interaction/sensors/head-tracker-hid-protocol)